hyosung11/Launch-School/Courses/journal.md

 12:10 Studying after PT.
 I think Laurent and I will do a study session at 13:00.

 12:53 I am at the point where I just want to take the written assessment, see how I do and go from there.
 Ugh.

+14:47 Helpful to do a study session together with Laurent.